symfony/symfony-docs/guides/en/Doctrine/Overview.markdown

 Abstraction Layer) and offers transparent persistence of PHP5 objects to a relational database.

-Before using the ORM, enable it in the configuation:
+Before using the ORM, enable it in the configuration:

     [php]
     # config/config.yml